phpc99/phpc99/README.md

 ## Hi there 👋

-- Currently attending my last semester of studies at the University of Porto, Portugal.
+- Recent graduate in Informatics and Computing Engineering from the Faculty of Engineering of the University of Porto.

 <h2 align = "center" >Projects</h2>
 <p align = "center">